plusjeff/how-to/_posts/2023-07-07-rhubarb-scones.md

 1. Remove top and bottom inch of rhubarb stalks
 1. Cut rhubarb into .25 in slices
 1. Toss rhubarb in medium bowl
-1. Add 25% of the vanilla sugar mixture
+1. Mix in 25% of the vanilla sugar
 1. Let sit

 ## Make scone dough